Contact Us

 Qubits can be coupled together in such a way that measuring one qubit will affect the state of another qubit or qubits.
 This type of coupling is known as entanglement.
 Qubits are considered to be entangled when measuring one qubit will instantaneously affect the state of the qubit (or qubits) it is entangled with, even if these qubits are many light years apart.
 This is exactly the spooky action at a distance that upset Einstein and many other physicists in the early 20th century.
 Measuring one qubit will affect the state of a qubit it is entangled with faster than light can travel between them, however this does not mean entanglement can be used for faster-than-speed-of-light communication.

-Entanglement is said to be distributed between users of an Advanced Secure Network.
+Entanglement is said to be distributed between users of a Quantum Network.
 For example, if two users receive a qubit from an entangled pair, entanglement has been distributed between them.
 This distributed entanglement can then be consumed by the users to achieve faster and more powerful computation, more precise sensing, bolstered cybersecurity, and other entanglement-powered use cases.

 Superposition